AndrewDDavis/ToggleSidebarFocus-Fork/README.md

 ## Installation

-Install `ToggleSidebarFocus` through Package Control.
+Install `ToggleSidebarFocus` through Package Control (though this fork must be installed manually, by downloading it and moving it to the Packages dir).

 ## Usage